denten-books/plain-text/1-device.md

 combine predetermined musical phrases written on wooden planks to compose a score.
-In correspondence with Kircher, the German Baroque poet Quirinus Kuhlman argued that using such an instrument to compose music or poetry would amount to *sed versûs, non poëma* [mere versification, not poetry].
+In correspondence with Kircher, the German Baroque poet Quirinus Kuhlman argued that using such an instrument to compose music or poetry would amount to *sed versus, non poema* [mere versification, not poetry].
 Would we call a naive child using such a contraption a composer or a poet, he asked?
 And answered: